 As a city official for 30 years, Mr. Scarpello ran some of the city's largest playgrounds and recreation centers, and he started annual summer trips for city youth to Dorney Park.

-During World War II, he was an officer and naval aviator aboard the cruiser San Jacinto in the Sea of Japan from April 1945 until the end of the war.
-One of his duties was flying dirigibles.
+During World War II, he was an officer and naval aviator aboard the aircraft carrier San Jacinto in the Sea of Japan from April 1945 until the end of the war.

 His unit's heroics from May 19, 1944, to Aug.
 15, 1945, earned him a presidential citation, with the right to wear a bronze star and ribbon bar.

 "Operating continuously in the most forward areas, the USS San Jacinto and her forward air groups struck crushing blows toward annihilating Japanese fighting power," read a commendation signed in 1946 by then naval secretary James Forrestal.

 Further, Forrestal wrote, the San Jacinto provided air cover for amphibious forces, destroyed enemy planes, and inflicted "terrible losses" on Japanese ships.

 Born and raised in the Germantown section of Philadelphia, Mr. Scarpello graduated from Germantown High School in 1934.
 He graduated from Pennsylvania State College in 1938 and attended the University of Pennsylvania Law School before enlisting in the U.S. Navy in 1940.

 He rose to the rank of lieutenant commander, serving as an aviator and communications officer aboard various Navy destroyers and aircraft carriers.

 While aboard the San Jacinto in the Pacific Theater, he came to know the future President George H.W.
 Bush.